jellyfin-archive/jellyfin-docs/general/server/plugins/tvheadend.md

         * Username: *The user created previously* (for example: Jellyfin)
         * Password: *The password created previously* (for example: Jellyfin_password)

+> [!NOTE]
-**Note:** By default the the *TVHeadend Hostname or IP Address* section is configured by default with the hostname *localhost*, it is preferable to use the IP address *127.0.0.1* instead of *localhost*.
+> By default the the *TVHeadend Hostname or IP Address* section is configured by default with the hostname *localhost*, it is preferable to use the IP address *127.0.0.1* instead of *localhost*.
 [Reference](https://emby.media/community/index.php?/topic/55768-tv-headend-plugin-where-does-it-store-data/)

 3. Configure the channels for viewing in Jellyfin: even if Jellyfin manages to connect to TVHeadend, the guide will not be synchronized because there has to be a number assigned to the channels in TVHeadend.
 [Reference](https://emby.media/community/index.php?/topic/64583-no-channels-with-tvheadend-plugin/#ipboard_body)
     * Go to Configuration > Channel/EPG > Channels